A How-To Guide for Setting Up a Simple Budget Last Updated On: November 16, 2016

 Follow this easy steps by step process to complete your personal budget.
 You will be able to choose how you want to spend your money on a monthly basis.
 Once you have completed the initial set up you will see just how easy it is to pay your weekly bills and enter the amounts on your computer, on your tablet or in a notebook and see how to afford a car payment with all your other expenses.

 Step 1 – How to Build a Simple Budget

 Plan time to work on your personal budget template sheets when there will be minimal interruptions or deadlines.
 Saturday morning is often quiet at our house while an evening might be better for you.
 You will want about an hour initially, with a possible thirty-minute follow-up at another time.

 Gather all needed information in one place before the day you plan to start working on your simple budget.

 You will need:

-- Copies of the Deposit/ Expense History page.
+Copies of Deposit/ Expense History page.
 (Start with about ten copies).
 (All the pages you will need can be downloaded or copied from this web page).

 - The current balance of your checking and savings.
 (Deduct anything that hasn’t cleared your bank account, so that you can limit any surprises).

 - A paycheck stub.
-(If it is the same amount each week or four weeks if the pay varies.
+(If it’s same amount each week or four weeks if the pay varies.
 Then average the four weeks together to get a weekly average).

 - All monthly bill amounts.
 For utilities that change each month, you will need an average by adding the highest month and lowest month values from the past 12 months and divide by two.